-- Atrial flutter is much less common than atrial fibrillation, but epidemiology is less well studied.
+- Atrial flutter is less common than atrial fibrillation, but epidemiology is less well studied.
 It is one tenth as common as atrial fibrillation.

 - Atrial flutter is more common in men, with males accounting for 80% of cases.

 - Coronary heart disease.